tartley/cbeams/README.rst

 * Run on Windows, using colorama
 * Create a redistributable binary for Windows
     Backport this into python-app template
-* Draw an annulus - one circle subtracted from another.
-  Presumably we can speed up the animation using this?
-  First profile & measure how many simultaneous circles we can animate.

 Speculative Future Ideas
 ------------------------